 So, having now learned the basics of what they are, you are probably now wondering how you can add CAPTCHA to your WordPress site.
 The answer is simple: use a CAPTCHA plugin!

-Advanced noCaptcha & Invisible Captcha (v2 & v3) uses the latest technology to secure any form on your site and prevent spam while causing the minimum inconvenience to visitors.
+Previously known as Advanced noCaptcha & Invisible Captcha (v2 & v3), the Captcha 4WP plugin uses the latest technology to secure any form on your site and prevent spam while causing the minimum inconvenience to visitors.
 It allows you to use the traditional checkbox, or alternatively, the security checks can be invisible.

 Article Continues Below